 Now the family are taking their drag lab on the road, offering their services to local communities all over the land.
 Travelling as a family in their unmissable drag bus, they will make quite an entrance - whether in Ipswich, Scarborough, Dover or Dudley - before offering to work their professional magic on those who dare to step forward and find their hidden drag potential.

 And it’s not just appearance they transform, the Family Gorgeous believe they can bring out bigger, bolder and braver versions of everyone they work with.

-Commenting on the show, head of the family Cheddar - a university anthropologist by day, said: “Whether you’re male, female, straight or gay, old or young, drag is all about finding your most glamorous route to self-confidence.
+Commenting on the show, the head of the family, Cheddar - a university anthropologist by day - said: “Whether you’re male, female, straight or gay, old or young, drag is all about finding your most glamorous route to self-confidence.

 "We all have a past, our own stories, and drag is the most fabulous way to celebrate ourselves.
 People have come to us for all kinds of reasons, from bereavement to poor body image.
 Drag is all about establishing identity and putting it centre-stage.”

 Documentaries Commissioning Editor Alisa Pomeroy added: “It’s exciting to have The Family Gorgeous as brand new talent on Channel Four.
 Drag has become incredibly popular with the younger generation, and it has increasingly become a way for individuals to explore their identity.
 We eagerly await the troupe’s first UK tour.”